austenito/state-api-hawaii/README.md

 ### 2013-02

-My game plan is to stub out the data
+My game plan is to stub out the data, then take a peek at what the data contract(s) should be.
+Also, here be dragons.
+I'm learning Flask.
+I swear I'll try not to break anything. :)